Steamcord/steamcord-docs/src/index.md

 Install and configure the appropriate [Steamcord integration](#games-currently-supported) for your game.
 Rewards can be setup per-service and progressively.

-One organization can be used for multiple game servers (eg. a Garry's Mod and Rust server owned by the same community).
+One organization can be used for multiple game servers (e.g. a Garry's Mod and Rust server owned by the same community).

 ### That's it! :tada: